Ayumi Kinoshita

 Ayumi Kinoshita (木下 あゆ美, Kinoshita Ayumi) is a Japanese actress.
 She was born in Chita, Aichi, Japan, and was affiliated with Wave Management Nagoya, Parts, Stardust Promotion and Enno before working as a freelance actress.
-She is well known for playing Marika "Jasmine" Reimon/Deka Yellow in the 2004 television series Tokusou Sentai Dekaranger.
+She is well known for playing Marika Reimon (Jasmine)/Deka Yellow in the 2004 television series Tokusou Sentai Dekaranger.
 On February 27, 2014, she announced her pregnancy.